MintFerret/wii-tatacon-tester/README.md

-# Taiko tester for the Wii
+# Tatacon tester for the Wii

 This is a simple visual app to test the sensitivity of the tatacon.